State Performance Plan and Annual Performance Report

 student-level outcome through the SSIP.
 This student-level outcome is known as the State Identified Measurable Result (SIMR).
 Improving a SIMR is an indication of the SSIP's effectiveness.
 The OSE chose early literacy as Michigan's SIMR.

 The OSEP tasked states with implementing their SSIP over three phases.
-An SSIP report was submitted annually with each year’s SPP/APR in 2014, 2015, and 2016.
-The information is available through the OSEP GRADS360° website.
+A SSIP report was submitted annually with each year's SPP/APR.